 Patients should have the wound covered with a wet-to-dry dressing to prevent tissue trauma.
-A wet saline-gauze should be placed over the wound to prevent tissue trauma and sticking, which should then be covered with a dry dressing.
+A wet saline-gauze should be placed over the wound, which should then be covered with a dry dressing.
+As the wet dressing dries, it will adhere to underlying dead tissue.
+When the dressing is removed, this nonviable tissue will be removed as well.
+New, synthetic materials such as hydrocolloids and hydrogels are useful as well but may not be available everywhere.

 Walking is the activity of choice and should be done at least three to five times a week for 30 to 40 minutes at a time.
 Patients should be taught to walk to the point of discomfort, stop and rest, and then resume walking until discomfort occurs again.
 Consistent exercise (walking) increases walking ability and lessens discomfort associated with intermittent claudication, or cramping, in those with PAD.